solid-contrib/solid-tutorial-angular/chapter3.md

 *What you will learn*

-* How to set up [rdflib.js](https://github.com/linkeddata/rdflib.js/) to work with the web of data
-* How to read data from a Pod
+* How to read and write video URLs to a Pod
-* How to write data to a Pod
+* How to add a sidebar
 * How to change the location of the URL you are using
 * How to change query string to allow bookmarking
 * How to use the `#this` pattern